This Girl, Agatha…

 She was only 20 when she had to endure all these.
 To think that at 20, her heart was already affixed on her God: Loving Him above all things and dreading to offend Him.
 She would rather die in the worst way possible than displease her Maker.
 What a strong resolve.

-There is a saying that in the matters of style, swim with the tide but in the matters of principle, be immovable as a rock!
-This was classic Agatha.
-For a 20 year old, that’s a lot of courage: then again, it’s obvious there is a specialized knowledge she has of her God which has fueled this special relationship and bond.
+There’s a saying: “In matters of style, swim with the tide, but in matters of principle, stand firm like a rock.”
+This perfectly describes Agatha.
+For a 20-year-old, that takes remarkable courage.
+Then again, it’s clear she possesses a deep, specialized knowledge of her God- one that has fueled this unique relationship and bond.

-St Agatha’s story opens my eyes and mind to what it truly means to be dogged in Christ.
-Here is also a call for retrospection of what my/our priorities truly are when it comes to going deeper in love with Him and what is truly keeping us from attaining that “height” with Him.
+St. Agatha’s story opens my eyes and mind to what it truly means to be steadfast in Christ.
+It also calls for introspection regarding our true priorities when it comes to deepening our love for Him, and on what is keeping us from reaching that “height” with Him.

 This girl Agatha is commonly featured in religious art with shears, tongs, or breasts on a plate.